yandex-cloud/docs/en/managed-sqlserver/operations/cluster-create.md

             * A single-host cluster is not fault tolerant.
             * A two-host cluster is fault-tolerant.
 An additional third witness host is automatically created for it and includes the minimum required resources and a Windows Standard license.
 This is taken into account in the cost calculation.

-         * In the **Enterprise Edition**, you are able to create a cluster of one or more hosts:
+         * In the **Enterprise Edition**, you can create a cluster of one or more hosts:

             * A single-host cluster is not fault tolerant.
             * A cluster of two or more hosts is fault tolerant.
-An additional third witness host is created for a two-host cluster.
+An additional third witness host is automatically created for a two-host cluster.
 It includes the minimum required resources and a Windows Standard license.
 This is taken into account in the cost calculation.
             * If you selected `local-ssd` or `network-ssd-nonreplicated` under **Storage**, you need to add at least 3 hosts to the cluster.

       {% if product == "yandex-cloud" %}